kangaseric4152-max/bls-census-housing-analysis/README.md

 ## Notes & Caveats

+- This project makes use of LLMs to accelerate iteration, validate assumptions, and refactor, with manual ownership of architecture and correctness.
 - Some metros have incomplete historical coverage
 - Small base‑year permit counts can amplify ratios
 - Known anomalies are tracked in `data/TODO`